-- 79. For harvest planning, maintain maps of forest structure and use pre-harvest regeneration surveys to assist in the selection of the most appropriate silvicultural method and group size. - 80.
-Prior to treemarking, carry out an advanced burn where practicable to facilitate the identification of regeneration stage and numbers. - 81.
-During treemarking when selecting trees to provide seed, select the most vigorous trees, of good form with mature characteristics (dbhob>30 cm) and spreading crowns to provide sufficient and quality seed for regeneration. - 82.
+- 91. For harvest planning, maintain maps of forest structure and use pre-harvest regeneration surveys to assist in the selection of the most appropriate silvicultural method and group size. - 92.
+Prior to treemarking, carry out an advance burn where practicable to facilitate the identification of regeneration. - 93.
+During treemarking, aim for a grouped forest structure. - 94.
+During treemarking, be aware of high impact dieback areas and apply a 'single tree selection in dieback' to these areas. - 95.
+During treemarking for regeneration establishment operations in shelterwood areas, ensure vigorous trees, of good form with mature characteristics (dbhob>50cm) and sufficiently spreading crowns to provide seed are selected for retention. - 96.
 Areas planned for a regeneration establishment burn should have a formal capsule and seed crop survey completed, to ensure that an adequate seed crop is available, prior to the burn being undertaken.